 The food in Costa Rica is right up my alley.
 I love anything with beans and rice which is served breakfast, lunch, and dinner.
 Fresh fruit and vegetables are in abundance.
 Plus, there are always plantain chips and guacamole!

 A traditional Costa Rican breakfast looks a little something like the photo below but you can find oatmeal, fruit, and smoothies for something a little closer to your usual.

 Costa Rica has their fair share of meat dishes too, so you will have to be ok with your vegan food being near meat.
-Buffets are what you will see a lot of at the resorts and they look a little something like this.
+You will see a lot of buffets at the resorts!

 This photo below is another delicious look at a meal you will find in Costa Rica.
 There will always be a big pot of black beans and rice for you to scoop from at the buffet or it will be available to order at every restaurant!